muhsinking/notebook/content/notes/Information architecture.md

   - work
 draft: "false"
 ---
-Information architecture (IA) is **the practice of organizing information so that it's easy to find and understand**.
+Information architecture (IA) is **the practice of organizing information so that it's easy to find, understand, and apply.
 It's a critical thing to consider when building websites and apps, but it's also important in meatspace (see below for examples).

 ## Systems for IA